ocastilloreyes/petgem/README.rst

 Python code for the scalable solution of electromagnetic diffusion fields on tetrahedral meshes, as these are the easiest to scale-up to very large domains or arbitrary shape.
-It supports distributed-memory parallelism through petsc4py package.
-PETGEM allow users to specify high-order edge-based variational forms of H(curl) for the simulation of electromagnetic fields in realistic 3D CSEM surveys with accuracy, reliability and efficiency.
+It supports distributed-memory parallelism through petsc4py package. `petgem` allow users to specify high-order edge-based variational forms of H(curl) for the simulation of electromagnetic fields in realistic 3D CSEM surveys with accuracy, reliability and efficiency.